 Becky received a Bachelor of Business Administration (B.B.A.) from The George Washington University and a J.D. from Vermont Law School.
 After graduating from law school, Becky worked at the Disability Rights Center – NH (DRC) as a staff attorney, representing individuals navigating New Hampshire’s complicated service delivery system.
 During her time at DRC, Becky had a particular specialty and interest in children’s issues and Medicaid policy - working with children and families involved in multiple systems.
 She worked on issues such as access to appropriate medical, special education and other community-based services and developed a deep understanding of the programs and services available to New Hampshire children.
 She also saw first-hand the gaps in the systems set up to serve our children.
 From 2015-2017, Becky transitioned from practicing law and worked with the Environmental Defense Fund as a consultant and organizer for Moms Clean Air Force.
 During this time, Becky worked with a diverse group of activists, stakeholders and elected officials to build public and political support for climate action and to highlight the impact of climate change on children’s health.

 Phone: 603-225-9540 x118

 Community Engagement Coordinator

 Dellie is the Community Engagement Coordinator for the Children’s Behavioral Health Collaborative.
 Dellie’s work includes outreach and relationship building with the community, stakeholders, and partnering organizations.
-Her efforts will help build a constituency of mental health advocates comprised primarily of children, youth and families.
+Her efforts help build a constituency of mental health advocates comprised primarily of children, youth and families.
 With their help, her aim is to strengthen the System Of Care for children in NH.